MoonTao1/2196/README.md

 ​	👉*If you wish to train with our model, please use the proceeding steps below.*

 1. Train our model.
-You can use `--category` to switch datasets, which include `TrafficGaze`, `DrFixD-rainy`--b` sets batch size, `--g` sets id of cuda.
+You can use `--category` to switch datasets, which include `TrafficGaze`, `DrFixD-rainy`, --b` sets batch size, `--g sets id of cuda.

 ```python
 python train.py --network xxx --b 32 --g 0 --category xxx --root xxx